Aleck Bourne: Abortion case

-On 14 June 1938, Bourne was arrested after performing an operation without fee at St Mary's Hospital to terminate the pregnancy of six weeks of a 14-year-old girl who had been sexually assaulted by five off-duty British soldiers, officers in the Royal Horse Guards, in a London barracks.
-She had first attended St. Thomas' Hospital, but was sent away on the grounds that as the rapists were officers, "she might be carrying a future prime minister" and "that anyhow girls always lead men on."
+On 14 June 1938, Bourne was arrested after performing an operation without fee at St Mary's Hospital to terminate the pregnancy of six weeks of a 14-year-old girl who had been sexually assaulted by five off-duty British soldiers, guardsmen in the Royal Horse Guards, in a London barracks.
+She had first attended St. Thomas' Hospital, but was sent away by one doctor, who thought that "she might be carrying a future prime minister" and "that anyhow girls always lead men on."
 Tried at the Central Criminal Court in July 1938, Bourne was acquitted on charges of procuring abortion.
 His actions were later commended by The Lancet as "an example of disinterested conduct in consonance with the highest traditions of the profession".

 His defence had been based on the Infant Life (Preservation) Act 1929 in which, under British law, the only recognised justification for the termination of a pregnancy was if the life of the woman was in danger.
 His defence was that although there was no direct danger to her life, termination of the pregnancy was justified because of the risks to her physical and mental health.
 He told the court that he could not "draw a line between danger to life and danger to health; if one waited for danger to life the woman would be past assistance".
 If the court recognised this to be a legitimate risk then it would fall under the exceptions to abortions of the Infant life (preservation) act, which they did.